Caledonian Maritime Assets: New Islay ferries

 The names and were selected.
-On 24 May 2023 the keel for Loch Indaal was laid; she was subsequently launched on 8 June 2024.The vessels utilise Voith Schneider Propulsion and bow thrusters.
+On 24 May 2023 the keel for Loch Indaal was laid; she was subsequently launched on 8 June 2024.
+The vessels utilise Voith Schneider Propulsion and bow thrusters.
 Isle of Islay was expected to be delivered during the first quarter of 2025, with Loch Indaal expected to be delivered in the second quarter of the year.
 In February 2025 a delay to delivery was announced, with the shipyard blaming the impact of the war in Ukraine on steel supplies, Houthi attacks on vessels in the Red Sea, the 2023 Turkey–Syria earthquakes, a shortage of commissioning engineers, and snow and cold weather in Turkey.

-As of July 2025, the expected completion date for Isle of Islay was September 2025, some 9 months later than originally planned, with Loch Indaal expected to be completed some 6 months later.
+Isle of Islay was handed over to CMAL on 15 January 2026.
+Her voyage to Scotland was expected to take around two weeks, but difficult sea conditions in the Mediterranean and North Atlantic extended this to four and a half weeks.
+The vessel arrived in Inchgreen, Greenock on the morning of Sunday 22 February 2026.
+It was hoped that Isle of Islay would be available for use from the start of the summer season on Friday 27 March, however snagging issues led to a delay, and she entered service on the Islay route on 31 March 2026.
+As of March 2026, it was expected that Loch Indaal would be completed by the end of July 2026.

 Due to the size of the vessels, infrastructure upgrades including dredging, new quay walls, strengthening works, fendering upgrades, facilities for shore power were required at Kennacraig, Port Askaig and Colonsay.
 These works were completed in March 2025.